Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/articles/node-common-modules/index.md

 By doing this, Node.js achieves a few things:

 -   It keeps top-level variables (defined with `var`, `const` or `let`) scoped to the module rather than the global object.
 -   It helps to provide some global-looking variables that are actually specific to the module, such as:

     -   The `module` and `exports` objects that the implementor can use to export values from the module.
-  - The convenience variables `__filename` and `__dirname`, containing the module's absolute filename and directory path.
+    -   The convenience variables `__filename` and `__dirname`, containing the module’s absolute filename and directory path.

 ### The module scope[\#](https://nodejs.org/api/modules.html#modules_the_module_scope)